-Went to the National Theatre at London’s Southbank to see FELA! this week.
-Very, very powerful experience it was too.
-More an extravaganza than mere musical, the audience are as much a part of the show as the performers on stage.
+I went to the National Theatre at London’s Southbank to see FELA!
+This week, compelling experience it was too.
+More an extravaganza than mere musical, the audience is as much a part of the show as the performers on stage.

 Have you seen FELA!, tell everyone what you thought of it?
 Post a comment below